 Jill Green, MD

 Dr. Green grew up in Libertyville and attended to University of Illinois in Champaign Urbana.
 After completing her degrees in Finance and Economics, she worked in investment banking, in the mergers and acquisitions group.
 She decided to leave the finance field to pursue a career in medicine and earned her Doctor of Medicine at Loyola University Stritch School of Medicine.
 She completed her residency training at Advocate Lutheran General Hospital in Park Ridge, IL, specializing in Family Practice.
 Dr. Green has practiced in both Wisconsin and Illinois.
 Her scope of practice includes adult and pediatric wellness, prenatal and pregnancy care, LGBTQ health and mental health.
-She keeps her skills current by practicing at 2 different Emergency Departments in Illinois and a hospital in Wisconsin.
+She is a member of WPATH and is pursuing advanced certification with them.
+Dr. Green keeps her skills current by practicing at 2 different Emergency Departments in Illinois and a hospital in Wisconsin.
 Her main areas of interest are integrative or complementary and alternative medicine and preventative medicine.
 Dr. Green firmly believes in pursuing health solutions that seek to decrease pill burden, prevent disease and improve health through lifestyle over medication whenever possible.
 Dr. Green lives in the northern suburbs with her husband and children.
 She is thrilled to be practicing in the community and helping to make the community healthier.

 Family Medicine Nurse Practioner